-Metoject should only be prescribed by physicians, who are familiar with the various characteristics of the medicinal product and its mode of action.
-Patients must be educated to use the proper injection technique.
+Methotrexate should only be prescribed by physicians with expertise in the use of methotrexate and a full understanding of the risks of methotrexate therapy.
+Patients must be educated and trained in the proper injection technique when self-administering methotrexate.
 The first injection of Metoject should be performed under direct medical supervision.
 Metoject is injected once weekly.